 1. Limited flexibility.
 While project builders sometimes boast that you can make changes to their plans, these are usually limited to a select few fixtures, finishes and floor plan options.

-2. An unknown building team onsite.
-Project builders have large teams of trades who work on multiple projects at once.
+2. An unknown building team is onsite.
+Project builders have large teams of trades working on multiple projects simultaneously.
 If you want to get to know your builder personally to develop trust and understanding, knowing who will be on your block of land, then a custom builder will be the one who can give you that personalised service.

-Project home builders are a great choice if you are living in a new development and want a copy, paste home building solution from a display home or similar plans.
-If you are a first home buyer, this can often be the budget-saving option to get you into the market before you find your future forever home with a custom builder.
+This is a great choice if you live in a new development and want a copy-paste home-building solution from a display home or similar plans.
+If you are a first-time home buyer, this can often be the budget-saving option to get you into the market before you find your future forever home with a custom builder.

-There is a huge difference between custom and project home builders, so evaluating your needs, budget and personal values is essential before entering into a contract.
+There is a vast difference between custom and project home builders, so evaluating your needs, budget, and personal values is essential before entering into a contract.

 If you want the best customer care, with high-quality results and a customised homemade to suit your lifestyle, then a custom home is for you.